 Every quarter we hire a significant number of TAs for CSE 14x.
 The TA application process is highly competitive.
 Applicants will first fill out a Catalyst survey with some basic information and answers to short response questions.
 After this, we will select a group of applicants who should submit a very short teaching video.
 In this video, each applicant should demonstrate the beginning of a lesson on while loops.
 This video should be done in one take and not edited.
 More information will be provided to applicants through email.

 From these videos, the pool of applicants will be reduced and we will invite some individuals to come in for an interview.
 The interviews are conducted by our student TA Coordinators (experienced TAs who help run the program).
-In the interview, you will be asked to demonstrate how you would assist a student in the IPL on a basic linked list problem.
+In the interview, you will be asked to demonstrate how you would assist a student in office hours with a basic linked list problem.
 You will also explain a topic of your choice from CSE 142 or 143.
-Prior to your interview, you should prepare a five minute whiteboard lesson on your topic.
+Prior to your interview, you should prepare a five-minute Zoom lesson on your topic.
 You may not use materials (slides, handouts, etc.) other than the whiteboard.
 We are looking for candidates with strong technical abilities and excellent teaching and presentation skills.
 Interviews are fairly informal; you do not need to dress up or bring a resume.

 To be a TA you must have: